-SECTION 27 - TRAINING REIMBURSEMENT
+SECTION 28 - TRAINING REIMBURSEMENT

-The Department of Employment and Human Services shall establish an annually renewable training reimbursement fund in the amount of \$10,000 for the exclusive purpose of reimbursing employees covered by this agreement for the cost of tuition, fees, books, and other employee expenses incurred in the pursuit of work-related education, continuing education, or work related graduate degree.
-In the Department of Employment and Human Services, said fund shall replace the career development training reimbursement described in the County Administrative Bulletin on Training.
+The Department of Employment and Human Services shall establish an annually renewable training reimbursement fund in the amount of \$5,000 for the exclusive purpose of reimbursing employees covered by this agreement for the cost of tuition, fees, books, and other employee expenses incurred in the pursuit of work related education, continuing education, or work related graduate degree.
+Said fund shall replace the career development training reimbursement described in the County Administrative Bulletin on Training.
+Reimbursement under said fund will be limited to seven hundred fifty dollars (\$750) per year.